 Two categories where the open-weight tier is clearly behind the closed alternatives.
 For serious production deployments here, stick with closed.

 The first is long-context retrieval at extreme scale.
-The closed models (Claude Opus 4.7, GPT-5, Gemini 3.5 Flash, Gemini 3.1 Pro) have put enormous engineering effort into making their million-token contexts usable: recall stays high, hallucinations stay low, and the model will quote rather than summarize when asked.
-Open-weight models with similar nominal context windows show clear drops past the 500K-token mark.
-Recall falls off, false synthesis creeps in, and the gap to closed-model performance widens with every additional 100K tokens of input.
+The closed models (Claude Opus 4.8, GPT-5.5, Gemini 3.5 Flash, Gemini 3.1 Pro) have put enormous engineering effort into making their million-token contexts usable: recall stays high, hallucinations stay low, and the model will quote rather than summarize when asked.
+Open-weight models with similar nominal windows still show drops past the 500K-token mark — though DeepSeek publishes its own long-context numbers now (83.5% on MRCR at 1M for V4-Pro), which is more transparency than this category had a year ago.

 Feb 2024